bishoph/sopare/readme.md

 This is the **SO**und **PA**ttern **RE**cognition project written in Python.
 In a nutshell the project is able to listen in real time to microphone input and detect patterns (like words) in the stream based on simple characteristics.
 The output is an array of potential best guess matches.
-SoPaRe works offline and was tested successfully on a Raspberry Pi 2 and on a Banana Pi.
+SOPARE works offline and was tested successfully on a Raspberry Pi 2/3 and on a Banana Pi.

 Here is an example output for the spoken words 'light off' in German: